ryanfmedeiros/AutoTrackr/README.md

 pip install customtkinter

-## Running the Application
-GUI Version
+## GUI Version

 Launch the graphical version of AutoTrackr:

-python tkinterFrontend.py
+py tkinterFrontend.py

 You’ll see a clean interface for managing vehicles and maintenance records.